omahacodeschool/javascript-rps/README.md

 - Conditionals
 - Variables

-It might also help to know about functions/methods, but their use is not required to get through the assignment.It might also help to know about functions/methods, but their use is not required to get through the assignment.
+It might also help to know about functions/methods, but their use is not required to get through the assignment.

 ## Example